 IN WITNESS WHEREOF, Regal One Corporation has caused these Articles of Amendment to be signed by Charles J. Newman, its Chief Executive Officer, on this 21st day of July, 2014.

-By: /s/ Charles J. Newman
+Name: Charles J. Newman

-Name: Charles J. Newman Title: Chief Executive Officer, Chief Financial Officer, Secretary, and Chairman of the Board
+Title: Chief Executive Officer, Chief Financial Officer, Secretary, and Chairman of the Board